aqualunae/hc-web/public/data/Current.md

 * tooltip sometimes appears in middle of screen
 * crafting an item refreshes the inventory count for that item, but not all items
 * check keyboard navigation on inventory screens
+* some ui windows overlap when game is played in a small window: character creation text, grid info
+* watering can tool reach needs to be checked
+* in playtesting, some crops did not grow after being watered
+* shop inventory shelves should not be interactable
+* nilam is stuck behind fence
+* entrance plaza shipping bin difficult to find
+* player actor is present in ruth's house
+* npcs clip through things
+* entrance plaza fountain appears twice
+* creatures not spawning often enough

 ##### CONTENT